 The best treatment is the R.I.C.E.
 Method (Rest, Ice, Compression, and Elevate).

 Benefits of RICE Method

-Applying ice, also known as cold therapy, on the elbow joint after working out reduce inflammation and help the inflamed elbow tendon calm and heal.
+R.I.C.E helps treat acute inflammatory pain.
+Athletes and weight lifters with elbow inflammation experience burning pain and redness around the elbow joint after lifting.
+Applying ice, also known as cold therapy, on the elbow joint after working out, reduce inflammation and help the inflamed elbow tendon calm and heal.

 How to Apply Cold Therapy for Elbow Pain at Home